 2.)
 Partnering with Firms Who Leverage Updated Technology

 Technology is taking the real estate industry by storm and has been rapidly evolving over the last few years.
-More now than ever before, investors are demanding frequent engagement, regular communications, easy access to their data, and transparency about their investments from the sponsors and firms with whom they invest.
+Now, more than ever before, investors are demanding frequent engagement, regular communications, easy access to their data, and transparency about their investments from the sponsors and firms with whom they invest.
 During times of economic uncertainty, investors’ desires for consistent communications and on-demand 24/7 access to their existing investment deals will only increase.

-By partnering with firms who have both adopted and implemented real estate technology and are successfully leveraging a global platform, like RealPage AIM, investors can efficiently monitor their investments while managing risks and identifying opportunities to maximize returns despite the market’s potential slowdown.
+By partnering with firms who have both adopted and implemented real estate technology and are successfully leveraging a global platform, like RealPage IMS, investors can efficiently monitor their investments while managing risks and identifying opportunities to maximize returns despite the market’s potential slowdown.
 Additionally, tech platforms and tools increase market intelligence, allowing investors to view both historical records and current conditions so that they can make better, more informed decisions – an advantage that is extremely important in an already unpredictable, volatile market that could potentially be impacted by the added pressures of a recession.

 3.)
 Considering Emerging Opportunities Post-Recession